 High asset divorce cases tend to involve various financial matters that do not come up during a standard divorce.
 The legal team at Reich & Truax, PLLC has assisted clients with navigating the following common challenges associated with high asset divorce cases:

 If you suspect your spouse is hiding assets in an attempt to avoid them being subject to Connecticut’s equitable distribution laws, we can work with forensic accountants to handle the situation.
-Whether you are facing issues with spousal support payments or dividing business assets, a Fairfield high asset divorce lawyer from our firm has the skills, experience, and network of professionals to optimally handle your case.
+Whether you are facing issues with spousal support payments or dividing business assets, a high-asset divorce lawyer in Fairfield from our firm has the skills, experience, and network of professionals to optimally handle your case.

 In a Connecticut high asset divorce, assets are split in accordance with the principle of equitable distribution.
 While this principle states that the division of assets should be fair, it does not necessarily mean that everything will be perfectly split in half.
 When determining how assets should be divided, the courts will consider factors such as each spouse’s assets, income, and earning potential, in addition to the length of the marriage.